texstudio-org/texstudio/utilities/manual/source/background.md

 `uiconfig.xml` contains latex menu entries.
 They, too, can be translated.
 By running `./texstudio --update-translations`, the file `src/additionaltranslations.cpp` is generated which contains the translation source files.
-This file needs to be copied to `src/additionaltranslations.cpp` where it is handled like all other translateable sources, use the commands above.
+This file needs to be copied to `src/additionaltranslations.cpp` where it is handled like all other translatable sources, use the commands above.

 ### Translating manual
-The manual is writen as markdown in `utilities/manual/source`.
+The manual is written as markdown in `utilities/manual/source`.
 The webpage [https://texstudio-org.github.io](https://texstudio-org.github.io) needs html to show the pages.
 Txs uses sphinx to translate markdown to html.
 A call of `make html` in the folder `utilities/manual` calls the translator.